jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 <img src="https://user-images.githubusercontent.com/71471706/150201590-370a45d6-4455-48c1-bd8a-0c9a6cefd5a7.jpg" width="320" height="300">

-## Things that still need doing/fixing
+## Things That Still Need Doing/Fixing
 This took me a little over a week of working on and off so there is plenty still to be done.
 1. Proper graphical support for more than one probe
 2. Making an enclosure for the probe